mqtthiqs/at-doc/docs/modules/play.md

 - **Mix:** Crossfades the dry signal (0%) with the wet signal (100%).

-The following parameters have as many independently-modulatable instances as there are comb filters (see [Modulation](../atelier/modulation.md)).
+The following parameters have as many independently-modulatable instances as there are playheads (see [Modulation](../atelier/modulation.md)).

 - **Position:** Center position of the playback region.
 - **Duration:** Duration of the playback region in percentage of the total file length.